 Cross is a very small town located in the state of South Carolina.
 With a population of 3,495 people and just one neighborhood, Cross is the 110th largest community in South Carolina.

-Cross is a blue-collar town, with 50.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cross is generally considered to be a blue-collar town.
+50.25% of the Cross workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cross is a town of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Cross who work in management occupations (10.66%), office and administrative support (8.29%), and sales jobs (8.09%).

 As is often the case in a small town, Cross doesn't have a public transportation system that people use for their commute.